jd-code76/provinent-scripture-study/README.md

 ## Privacy & Data

 Highlights, notes, and settings are stored locally in your browser.

-Data transmitted to external servers:
+Data that is transmitted to external servers:
 - Bible passage requests are handled by bible.helloao.org
 - Bible Hub (interlinear) and STEP Bible (both when using Verse Analysis popup)
 - Bible Gateway searches